xesco/dnsproxy/README.md

 make run
 ```

 Because it's not easy to force your OS to use TCP for DNS resolution, there's also a docker-compose file which can be used for that.
-It starts `unbound` on UDP port 53 and forwards all DNS requests to our proxy.
-More about this in [Testing the proxy](#testing-the-proxy) section.
-To start the bundle:
+It starts `unbound` on UDP port 53 and forwards all DNS requests to the proxy.
+More about this in [Testing the proxy](#markdown-header-testing-the-proxy) section.
+To start the proxy bundle:
 ```bash
 docker-compose up -d
 ```